micro-os-plus/micro-test-plus-xpack/README.md

 types, otherwise the actual values will not be displayed when the expectations fail.

-Both syntaxes are functional, and, once understood the differences, the issue is a matter of personal preferences.
+Both syntaxes are functional, and, once the differences understood, the issue is a matter of personal preferences.

 #### Explicit namespace